 MNT: What can other family members do to support parents?

 Dr. Guillory: That’s an interesting question.
-They need just to be there to support the parents the way the parents want to be supported now.
+They need just to be there to support the parents the way the parents want to be supported.

 Some of these [issues] are very personal.
 So I think you have to know your family.
-And family members should not be imposing themselves on them, but be there, just as family.
+Family members should not impose themselves on the parents, but be there, just as family.

 Be there to love them and listen to them, not always to give advice unless they ask for it.
 Be there in support of the family with whatever resources they need.

-It was one of the first things that we changed [once we were able to.]
+It was one of the first things that we changed [once we were able to change.]

 We have to be careful when we make these rules and decisions.
 We really need to understand not only how it impacts the whole hospital but how it impacts families.

 [Interestingly,] nobody complained about the siblings not being able to come in.
-[Before the pandemic], we had a sibling group taking care of the siblings.
-They would come in, and we would talk to them about what to expect; we [even] had sibling classes.
+[Before the pandemic], we had a Child Life team caring for the siblings.
+We would talk to them about expectations for a big brother or big sister in sibling classes.

 All of this was in place before COVID-19, and I can’t wait to get back to that again.